ungive/mediaremote-adapter/README.md

 This creates the `MediaRemoteAdapter.framework` in the build directory, which must be *bundled* with your app, but *not linked against*.
-The framework is only used by the script and the path to it must merely be passed as a script argument.
+The framework is only used by the script and must merely be passed as a script argument.

 ## Commands